When the 2018-2019 school year kicks off Aug. 20, many Dallas ISD families will notice what’s new this year.

 Dallas ISD will operate career institutes at five high schools this school year.
 The career institutes will help give students the potential to earn a livable wage immediately after graduating high school.

-Meanwhile, Dallas ISD and the Dallas Community College District are in the planning year to, along with the Dallas Community College District, operate collegiate academies at Skyline High School and North Lake College.
+Meanwhile, Dallas ISD and the Dallas County Community College District are in the planning year to operate collegiate academies at Skyline High School and North Lake College.
 Under the proposal, the 2018-2019 school year would serve as a planning year and then open to incoming freshmen the following school year.
 Dallas ISD and the DCCCD currently operate 23 collegiate academies where students can get up to 60 hours of college credit—or an associate’s degree—at no cost to them while still in high school.

 IGNITE Middle School opening in August is the district’s newest Personalized Learning transformation campus.
 A Personalized Learning campus will provides individualized instruction, not only based on each student’s academic needs, but also on their interests and goals.